Skip to main content

 • Automatic Handoffs - Escalates to specialists when needed

-• Specialist Coordination - Manages test-agent, review-agent, and merge-agent
+• Specialist Coordination - Manages review-agent, test-agent, inspect-agent, uat-agent, and merge-agent

 How Cloister Works